conan-io/docs/developing_packages/workspaces.rst

 The last ``conan_target_link_libraries(hello)`` is a helper that does the right linking with Debug/Release libraries (also works when using cmake targets).

-Lets use this.
-Note it is very important to install both Debug and Release configurations straight ahead, if we want to later switch between them in the IDE:
+Make sure to install both Debug and Release configurations straight ahead, if we want to later switch between them in the IDE:

 .. code-block:: bash